XBRL US Data Quality Committee Rules

 * Specify the sec directory as a plugin with Arelle

 The dqc_us_rules library follows a standard semantic versioning system of MAJOR.MINOR.FIX format.
-Major releases are specified when a new batch of rules have been approved, coded, and accepted by the DQC after a public comment period.
+Major releases are specified when a new set of rules have been approved, coded, and accepted by the DQC after a public comment period.

 * Python 3.x (3.4 or greater is preferred)